Articles:

 Why Did My Check Engine Light Come On?

 Some people panic when their check engine light comes on; other people shrug their shoulders and ignore it.
 Don't do either.
 Find the middle ground and heighten your senses to assess unusual car behavior.
 Do you hear strange sounds, see visible issues such a smoke, or smell anything odd?
-If not, drive your vehicle to Dhillon Motorsports, formerly known as Smog Man San Jose.
+If not, drive your vehicle to Dhillon Motorsports Tire and Auto, formerly known as Smog Man San Jose.
 If so, pull over to safety and call for a tow.
 Check Engine Light Overview Your vehicle has an onboard computer that monitors operating systems all the time.
 If something minor goes awry, the onboard computer will correct it.
 If something goes wrong that the computer cannot correct, it will warn you using the dashboard lights, i.e. the brake light signals an issue with your brake system.
 The CEL is catch-all for issues not covered by their own light.
-What Could Be Wrong When the Check Engine Light Comes On?
-Because ... read more
+What Could Be Wrong When the Check Engine Light Com ... read more

 What If My Car Fails The Inspection